mikereams/BRUH3-Home-Assistant-Configuration/README.md

-These are the Home Assistant configuration files used in the BRUH3 Home Automation project.
-Check out the [YouTube Series](https://www.youtube.com/playlist?list=PLgtGAtCt_hGTc_GAEmMhQ_XVs80mZoBIG) if you want to learn more about it!
+These are the Home Assistant configuration files used in the a Home Automation project.

 # Installation Process
-I'm currently running [Home Assistant](https://home-assistant.io) version __0.46.0__.
+I'm currently running [Home Assistant](https://home-assistant.io) version __1.5.0__ 'Autumn Bump'.
 My preferred installation method is [Hassbian](https://github.com/home-assistant/pi-gen/releases).
+I used [https://github.com/home-assistant/pi-gen/releases/download/v.1.5.0/image_2018-10-27-Hassbian.zip]

 After downloading the disk image and writing it to an SD card with [Etcher](https://etcher.io/), I run the following commands in [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to install the required prerequisites.